nus-cs2113-AY2223S2/tp/docs/team/jeromeongithub.md

 wants to see the tasks that are due very soon (in the current week), rather than listing out more tasks and having to double-check which are the ones that are due in the current week.

+-  **New Feature**: Changed the commands dealing with task id to handle multiple ids instead of a single id only.
+    - What it does: Commands such as the delete command can be done on multiple ids at once, instead of having to be selected 1 by 1.
+    - Justification: During the PE Dry Run, our team obtained feedback that it was very troublesome to delete tasks 1 by 1 and that a mass delete option would be very useful to reduce the effort required to delete many tasks.

+- **New Feature**: Changed the edit tags command so that there was the option of selective deletion of tags instead of having the option to delete all tags only.
+  - What it does: Users can specify task ids and the particular tags to they want to delete from those tasks.
+  - Justification: During the PE Dry Run, our team obtained feedback that it was very inconvenient to remove specific tags as the only way to do so was by using the edit tags command and re-listing all the tags that the user wanted to have.
+The feedback suggested that an option to delete specific tags would make the program much more convenient to use.

 #### Code Contributed:
 - [RepoSense Link](https://nus-cs2113-ay2223s2.github.io/tp-dashboard/?search=jeromeongithub&breakdown=true&sort=groupTitle%20dsc&sortWithin=title&since=2023-02-17&timeframe=commit&mergegroup=&groupSelect=groupByRepos&checkedFileTypes=docs~functional-code~test-code~other)

 #### Enhancements Implemented:
 - Wrote JUnit tests for the Storage class.
-- Changed the commands dealing with task id to be handle multiple ids at once so that the program became more convenient for users (based on feedback obtained during PE Dry Run).
-- Changed the edit tags command to be a selective deletion of tags rather than a deletion of all existing tags so that the program was more convenient for users (based on feedback obtaind during PE Dry Run).

 #### Contributions to the UG:
 - Contributed to the `Features` section.